oroinc/documentation/user_guide/accounts.rst

 Accounts Life Time Value
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This is a simple but useful report, with which you can see total amount of money received from all the customers assigned to the account.
+This is a simple but useful report, with which you can see the total amount of money received from all the customers assigned to the account.

 In order to see the report go to *Reports and Segments → Reports → Accounts → Life Time*